minaskar/zeus/README.md

 ## Licence

-Copyright 2019-2019 Minas Karamanis and contributors.
+Copyright 2019 Minas Karamanis and contributors.

 zeus is free software made available under the GPL-3.0 License.
-For details see the `LICENSE`.
+For details see the `LICENSE` file.